saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-We see that our Main Effect of Supplement, Main Effect of Dose, and Supplement x Dose Interaction are all statistically significant.
-We can reject the null hypothesis that there is no interaction between delivery method (supplement) and Vitamin C dosage (dose) on tooth growth in guinea pigs, $F_{2,54} = 4.107,\ p = .022$.
-We can also say that there are significant differences in the impact of delivery methods on tooth growth, $F_{1,54} = 15.572, \ p = 0.000231$, as well as significant differences in the impact of dosage on tooth growth, $F_{2,54} = 92,\ p = 0$.
+This is the 2-way ANOVA table. **If we have interactions in our model, we want to start parsing this table from the interactions (the ```supp:dose``` line in this case)**.
+We can reject the null hypothesis that there is no interaction between delivery method (supplement) and Vitamin C dosage (dose) on tooth growth in guinea pigs, $F_{2,54} = 4.107,\ p = .022$
+We see that our Main Effect of Supplement and  Main Effect of Dose are also signficant.
+If the interaction term was not signficcant it would be easy to interpret signficance of the main effects (at least of the group means for each main effect is different), but with a signficant interaction , signficant main effects can be difficult to interpret.

 ---